Modeling AdaGrad, RMSProp, and Adam with Integro-Differential Equations: Conclusion

 In this paper, we have introduced a continuous-time formulation for the AdaGrad, RMSProp, and Adam optimization algorithms by modeling them as first-order integro-differential equations.
 This novel approach captures the cumulative and memory effects inherent in these adaptive methods, providing a unified and precise mathematical framework that bridges the gap between discrete algorithms and continuous dynamical systems.

 Our continuous models establish a direct connection between the discrete implementations of these algorithms and their continuous counterparts.
-The nonlocal integral terms naturally encapsulate the algorithms' memory and adaptive behaviors, allowing us to represent the influence of past gradients on current updates explicitly.
-Through extensive numerical simulations, we have demonstrated that these continuous formulations accurately replicate the convergence dynamics and behaviors of the original algorithms across various settings, including different learning rates and parameter configurations.
-Furthermore, as the learning rate is reduced, the similarity between the continuous and discrete models increases, further confirming the effectiveness of the continuous representation in capturing the behavior of the discrete algorithms.
+The nonlocal integral terms naturally encapsulate the algorithms’ memory and adaptive behaviors, allowing the explicit representation of the influence of past gradients on current updates, Propositions~\ref{prop:AdaGrad} to \ref{prop:Adam}.

+Moreover, we study the convergence and stability properties of these continuous models.
+For AdaGrad and RMSProp in the strongly convex setting, Theorem~\ref{thm:adagrad_rmsprop_memory} provides a preliminary a priori convergence estimate.
+This estimate is robust and applies to both memory kernels, but it should not be interpreted as the sharp final rate of the methods.
+More precisely, it yields a subexponential bound of the form

+which is sufficient to control the accumulated memory term.
+Once this control is obtained, the effective factor

+is bounded from below by a positive constant, and sharper stability conclusions follow from the extended memory functional.
+To separate accumulation from forgetting, Theorem~\ref{thm:extended_memory_adagrad_rmsprop} introduces the functional